glbala87/ELLA_tool/docs/releasenotes/README.md

 <!-- MR !358 -->
 - Optional sections on the ANALYSES OVERVIEW page have been simplified, see [ANALYSIS worklist](/manual/choosing-sample-variant.html#optional-analyses-view).
 <!-- MR !360 -->
-- Added variants that need verification for optional automatic sorting to NOT READY section on the ANALYSES OVERVIEW page (see [Deposit](/technical/import.html#deposit)).
+- Added analyses with variants that need verification for optional automatic sorting to NOT READY section on the ANALYSES OVERVIEW page (see [Deposit](/technical/import.html#deposit)).
 <!-- MR !356 -->
 - Added support for importing references with .RIS format from the [new PubMed webpage](https://pubmed.ncbi.nlm.nih.gov/).
 <!-- MR !347 -->